mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

              q.numerical_value_ref_in(q.unit), q.unit, q.dimension);
 ```

+Providing such support also simplifies the specification and implementation effort of this
+library.
+Initially, [@MP-UNITS] library was providing numerical value modifiers inplace
+of its format specification, but it:

+- worked only with fundamental arithmetic types and was not able to adjust to different format
+  specifications of custom representation types,
+- was quite hard to parse and format everything in a 100% compatible way with the formatting
+  specified in the C++ standard and already implemented in the underlying standard library.

 _Note 1: The above grammar allows repeating the same field many times, possibly with a different
 format spec.
 For example, `std::println("Speed: {:%N {%N:.4f} {%N:.2f} {%U:n}}", 100. * km / (3 * h))`._